conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

     retention.ms: '60000'        # Checked by Range(60000, 3600000) on `spec.configs.retention.ms`
 ````

-### Resource Policy
+### Resource policy

-Resource Policies are used to enforce rules on the ApplicationInstance level.
+Resource policies are used to enforce rules on the ApplicationInstance level.
 Typical use case include:

-- Safeguarding from invalid or risky Topic or Connector configuration
+- Safeguarding from invalid or risky topic or connector configuration
 - Enforcing naming convention
 - Enforcing metadata